We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

-The final difference between the pair is that the D4i Novo comes in more colour options… Told you there wasn’t much difference!
+The final difference between the pair is that the D4i Novo comes in more color options… Told you there wasn’t much difference!

 Suunto was established over 80 years ago by the Finnish adventurer, Tuomas Vohlonen.
 He was unsatisfied with the unreliable navigation equipment of the time, so he created his own liquid-filled compass with a more stable needle.
 His work made him a revolutionary in the field and Suunto has gone from strength to strength ever since.

-Suunto is well-known for their high-functioning, reliable equipment.
-This is immortalised in the famous story of a Finnish WWII soldier who was saved from a Russian sniper attack when the bullet hit the Suunto M-311 field compass in his pocket.
+Suunto are well-known for their high-functioning, reliable equipment.
+This is immortalized in the famous story of a Finnish WWII soldier who was saved from a Russian sniper attack when the bullet hit the Suunto M-311 field compass in his pocket.

 When British sports divers in 1965 discovered that Suunto compasses worked underwater, it marked a turning point in the Suunto business.
 Not long after, they released the first diving compass – the SK-4.

 With their revolutionary spirit still strong, they also released the world’s first dive computer – the SME-ML – in 1987.
 This made the sport much safer and helped to bring it into the modern age.
 Suunto continues to be a world leader in dive computer technology with its latest offering – the Suunto D5 dive computer in 2019.

 Suunto prides themselves on durable equipment that reaches their high, Finnish standards.
 As they are fond of pointing out, if their products can survive the cold, dark extremes of Finland – they can survive anywhere!